Charcoal-SE/charcoal-se.github.io/pings/index.md

 ### I'd like to speak with a moderator about something Charcoal-related {#mods}

 If you find a post that needs moderator attention in general, please just **flag it** on the site.
-However, if you need to speak to a moderator about something specifically Charcoal-related, [these mods](/pings/mods) should be able to help you.
+However, if you need to speak to a moderator about something specifically Charcoal-related, [these mods](/pings/mods) might be able to help you.
 </section>
 <section>